 Sarah Haug and Christopher DeMairo

-Funding for the processing of this collection was provided by the Smithsonian Institution Collection Care Preservation Fund
+Funding for the processing of this collection was provided by Smithsonian Institution Collections Care Preservation Fund

 The collection was processed to a minimal level and a finding aid prepared by Sarah Haug in 2012.
-An addition to the collection was processed and added to the finding aid by Christopher DeMairo in 2022.
+Folder titles were transcribed from original folder headings; additional information provided by the processing archivist was written in brackets.
+The addition to the collection, boxes 102-110, was processed and added to the finding aid by Christopher DeMairo in 2022.